-Contractual RE Process: Typically Linear & Prescriptive & Customer-Specific for the development of a system by people not involved in the specification and with little stakeholder interaction after the requirements phase.
+Contractual RE Process: Typically Linear & Prescriptive & Customer-Specific

 A contractual RE process is typically chosen when the development of a system is tendered and outsourced to a provider with a contract based on a comprehensive requirements specification.
 It is also a suitable process for RE in large system development projects that apply a waterfall-style development process.